GeorginaCarlisle/take-control-frontend-app/README.md

 At the moment there is no functionality present to allow the user to edit their username, email address or password.
 Nor is there a way for them to delete their account.
 This functionality will be a priority for the next iteration of this project.
 For this first iteration the priority was in making sure that the application itself was fully functioning in order to showcase what this project is about.

 See user stories 12, 15 and 16 within the [scope plane of design](#the-scope-plane).

+#### Ranking focus areas

+In future there will be an option to rank focus areas, with the ordering of backlog tasks by focus showing the highest ranked focus area first.
+This will provide another way for users to be able to prioritise which tasks to work on first.

+See user story 42 - Rank focus areas within the [scope plane of design](#the-scope-plane) and the wireframes for the ordering page within the [skeleton plane of design](#the-skeleton-plane).

 #### Nested goals